A baker's dozen: The Kitchen's top pickleball paddles on the market right now

 - The best pickleball paddles for spin

-- The best budget pickleball paddles
+- The best pickleball paddles under $200

 - The best pickleball paddles for beginners